return42/sphkerneldoc/linux_src_doc/include/linux/spi/spi_h.rst

 handle_err
     the subsystem calls the driver to handle an error that occurs in the generic implementation of \ :c:func:`transfer_one_message`\ .

+mem_ops
+    optimized/dedicated operations for interactions with SPI memory.
+    This field is optional and should only be implemented if the controller has native support for memory like operations.

 cs_gpios
     Array of GPIOs to use as chip select lines; one per CS